RikkaApps/Riru/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug:**
 A clear and concise description of what the bug is.

-Please report bugs of Riru itself, reports related to other modules will be immediately closed.
+Please report bugs of Riru itself and always use the lastest version of Riru, **reports not meet the requirements will be immediately closed**.

 You can disable other modules to confirm if the problem comes from Riru itself.

-Information from "Riru" app (show Riru status) maybe helpful.
+Also, information from "Riru" app maybe helpful.

 **Device information:**
  - Device: [e.g. Pixel 4]